 - Solicit, receive, organize and edit articles.

 - Coordinate the print process, electronic distribution and/or posting of bulletin on chapter home page.
-If your chapter does not yet have its own website, contact SME's Membership Department for help creating one.
+If your chapter does not yet have its own website, contact SME Membership for help creating one.

 - Ensure timely mailing and distribution of the bulletin (at least two weeks prior to monthly chapter programs).
 Remember to also email your bulletin to SME’s Member Communications at SME Headquarters as well as local-area chapter chairs.